 Calculate the Value of Translation

 Good translation supports global business growth.
 First, determine how much revenue you expect to generate by conducting business in new markets.
 From there, evaluate which components of your content are required to be translated.
-Then, multiply that by the cost of translation.
+Then, multiply that by the translation costs.
 Out of 500,000 words of total content, for instance, 20 percent may need to be translated.
 If 100,000 words of content is translated at 20 cents per word across three languages, the total investment is $60,000 in translation costs.
 An estimate of $2 million in new market revenues divided by $60,000 in translation costs suggests a potential return of $33 in revenue for each dollar of translated content.
 With this type of information, it’s possible to concretely demonstrate how a well-structured translation project can help your business grow.

 Employ Enterprise Translation Technology